 Federal regulations require that WUSTL maintain a system that distributes salary charges among direct activities (e.g. sponsored research, instruction, clinical activity) and indirect activities (e.g. administration).
 Every WUSTL employee who works on a federally funded research project must periodically estimate a distribution of their effort on such projects.
 For additional information please visit Effort Reporting at WUSTL.

-WUSTL utilizes an electronic effort reporting system called ePARS (electronic Personnel Activity Reporting System). ePARS is accessible via the Research Gateway.
+WUSTL utilizes an electronic effort reporting system called ePARS (electronic Personnel Activity Reporting System). ePARS is accessible via ONE.
 For additional information and instructions, please visit the ePARS website.

 Faculty Financial Reporting